core-wg/resource-directory/draft-ietf-core-resource-directory.md

   page :=
   : Page (optional).
 Parameter can not be used without the count
     parameter.
-Results are returned from result set in pages that contains 'count' results starting from index (page \* count).
+Results are returned from result set in pages that contain 'count' links starting from index (page \* count).
+Page numbering starts with zero.

   count :=
   : Count (optional).
 Number of results is limited to this parameter value.
 If
-    the parameter is not present, then an RD implementation specific default value SHOULD be used.
+    the page parameter is also present, the response MUST only include 'count' links starting with the (page \* count) link in the result set from the query.
+If the count parameter is not present, then the response MUST return all matching links in the result set.
+Link numbering starts with zero.

   rt :=
   : Resource type (optional).
 Used for group, endpoint and resource lookups.